 Content Type header defines the data type present in the body and body parts of the messages.
 This helps the client in choosing the appropriate mechanism by which they can display the message to user.
-The type/subtype definition is generally followed by a boundary value.
+The type/subtype definition is can you buy viagra online generally followed by a boundary value.
 The boundary value represents a body part block and all the body part must start and end with that boundary.
 For example

 --unique-boundary-1-- body part goes here --unique-boundary-1--

 Content Disposition Header

 content-disposition = "Content-Disposition" ":" disposition-type *( ";" disposition-parm ) disposition-type = "attachment" | disp-extension-token disposition-parm = filename-parm | disp-extension-parm filename-parm = "filename" "=" quoted-string disp-extension-token = token disp-extension-parm = token "=" ( token | quoted-string ) An example is Content-Disposition: attachment; filename="fname.ext"